-- Prior to the implementation of our three-step new student process in spring 2014, students could complete the self-placement any time prior to registering for math or transfer level English classes.
+- Prior to the implementation of our three-step new student process in spring 2014, students could complete the self-placement any time before registering for math or transfer level English classes.
 Since implementation, both self-placements are the first step the student takes prior to orientation and completion of the abbreviated EdPlan and the expectation is that they will both be completed prior to enrollment in any classes.
-This enables us to maximize the number of students completing assessment. - As we increase the number of HS visits, students are able to complete assessment at their schools. - Participating in assessment assists students in appropriate course selection beyond English and Math classes.
+This enables us to maximize the number of students completing assessment. - As we increase the number of HS visits, students are able to complete assessment at their schools, thereby improving the ease and opportunity to take the self-placement. - Participating in assessment assists students in appropriate course selection beyond English and Math classes.
 Students can be better informed of knowing if they are ready for transfer level general education coursework based on their self-assessment. - 3.
 Give a brief and specific overview of the assessment process.
 Include a description of the test preparation that is available.